Jonathanace/CS170-Project-1/README.md

 Upon initialization, a `frontier` is created for our algorithm, beginning with only the `State` object passed to `init_state`.
 The puzzle object generates a `goal_state` based on the size of the `init_state`, and creates an empty set `visited` for referencing visited states.

+Puzzle has two functions: `check_end_state` and `get_valid_children`. `check_end_state` is not strictly required to be implemented, but exists purely as a convenience.
+It returns a boolean value representing whether a state's tile configuration, represented by the `state` argument, is equivalent to the `goal_state`.
+That is, it detects whether or not a state is a goal state or not.

+Puzzle's other function, `solve`, takes no arguments.
+It uses a while loop to repeatedly pop the State from the frontier with the lowest score as defined by our puzzle's `criteria`.
+It checks if that state is an end state, and if so, calls the state's `get_path` method to get the path that led to that final state.
+Otherwise, it call's the state's `get_valid_children` method and adds the valid children to the puzzle's `frontier` if that child is not in the `visited` set.
+Then, it adds that child to the `visited` set.
 # Optimizations

 # Results